7Block Labs

 Corda: Transactional and Privacy-Focused

-• Contracts: Enforce rules, written in Kotlin/Java.
+• Contracts: They lay down the rules and are written in Kotlin/Java.

 Practical Example: